 PA-RISC Operating Systems

-Mach: NeXTSTEP is an operating system based on a Mach microkernel with an Unix userland and a slick GUI, released for PA-RISC in 1994.
+- NeXTSTEP: NeXTSTEP on PA-RISC was a commercial Mach-based operating system from the 1990s with an Unix userland and a then extremely modern GUI, ported to PA-RISC in 1994.
 Support for some 32-bit PA-RISC machines was available in Version 3.3, with limited hardware support.

 - MPE/iX, a business real-time operating system for HP 3000 mainframes running PA-RISC.
 For more information read the 3000-MPE (Software) article from hpmuseum.net and The History of the HP 3000 from Bob Green.